ItsSkynet/capacitor-jitsimeet-plugin/README.md

 # Capacitor Jitsi Meet
-## Development starts May 1st, 2025
+## A plugin Maintained by CollabWorkx.com

 A plugin that enables Ionic Capacitor to access Jitsi Meet Conferences for iOS and Android.